Interstate 24: Nashville metropolitan area

 Less than 1 mi later is an interchange with the eastern terminus of I-440, which is also accessible from I-40 nearby.
 Between I-40 and I-440, I-24's eastbound lanes are split into two barrier-separated carriageways to prevent weaving of traffic destined from I-40 to I-440.
-A short distance later is once again an interchange with SR 155 (Briley Parkway/Thompson Lane) near the Nashville International Airport.
-Beginning at the next exit, SR 255 (Harding Place), the left lanes operate as HOV lanes during rush hour.
+A short distance later is once again an interchange with SR 155 (Briley Parkway/Thompson Lane) near Nashville International Airport.
+Beginning at the next exit, SR 255 (Harding Place), the left lanes operate as high-occupancy vehicle (HOV) lanes during rush hour.
 Over the next few miles, I-24 passes through the Antioch neighborhood, where it has interchanges with Haywood Lane and SR 254 (Bell Road), and crosses Mill Creek.
 I-24 then continues through southeast Nashville, reaching interchanges with Hickory Hollow Parkway and SR 171 (Old Hickory Boulevard).